 Quite aside from impressing your overnight guests, good quality sheets are a statement of your appreciation for quality in every aspect of your life.
 Plus, they feel good on your skin, wear better over the years, and retain their good looks without pilling or tearing.

-So whether you put them on your guest bed for when your parents come to town or you’re keeping company of a more intimate sort, good sheets are a small, but infinitely noteworthy adult investment.
+So whether you put them on your guest bed for when your parents come to town or you’re keeping the company of a more intimate sort, good sheets are a small, but infinitely noteworthy adult investment.

-22. Calender or Organizer For Goals
+22. Calendar or Organizer For Goals

 Setting attainable goals requires a bit of pen-and-paper time.
-You need to lay it all out there on a time line so you can see where you want to be, and brainstorm on the incremental steps it will require to get you there.
+You need to lay it all out there on a timeline so you can see where you want to be, and brainstorm on the incremental steps it will require to get you there.
 A calendar is one way to do this—giving you the space you need to visualize your game plan and turn a pipe dream into a solid action plan.